lllyasviel/Fooocus/update_log.md

 ### 2.0.13

 * Virtual memory system implemented.
 Now Colab can run both base model and refiner model with 8GB RAM + 5GB VRAM, and it never crashes.
-* But the first time it loads on cloab, users need to wait for another 40 seconds for creating the virtual memory system.

 ### 2.0.0